Pravargav/Amadeus/English/sentences.md

 -> I caused her to fall from bike.

--> I tripped her off the bike.(Intentional,so don't use sentence most of the time though it is a correct sentence.)

 -> Are you the only person who came to the office?

 -> Were you the only person who came to the office?” (use this if you’re talking about earlier today)